-And yet while struggle surmounts from all angles, Jesse Jr. seems blissfully and distinctly separate from any problems.
-He transmutes what would make anyone suffer into a quiet spirituality.
-His nonchalant and friendly cajun nature is almost unbelievable - I’ve never felt so welcome.
-His first mate and co-captain, Will Chauvin has been a deckhand on the boat for 13 years - since he was 15 years old.
-Together, they are a mix between father and son and brothers, always playing around and teasing each other, but their love and respect for each other is more apparent than most biological pairs.
-The boat was both military and casual, everyone was extremely disciplined and hard-working but the boat also seemed to lack any rules or formality.
-There is something to be learned from Cajun shrimpers, I can’t put it in to words - but our country could use a little more of what they have.
+And yet while struggle surmounts from all angles, the Cajuns seems blissfully and distinctly separate from any problems.
+They transmute what would make anyone suffer into a quiet spirituality.
+Their nonchalant and friendly cajun nature is almost unbelievable - I’ve never felt so welcome.
 Their way of life must be protected, preserved, and appreciated.
 I don’t know if they will successfully continue shrimping or be run off by behemoth commercial fishery fleets.
 But I pray the former, as should we all.
-I hope you enjoy the photographs from my time on the boat.
-Thanks for reading.